redhat-cop/monitoring/README.md

 ## Files
 * alertmanager_rules - contains example rule file
 * dashboards - contains collection of grafana dashboards
+* ocp_alertmanager_templates - contains example alertmanager template to be applied on alertmanager-main secret in OCP

 More to come!